isoraqathedh/isoraqathedh.github.com/Pseudo/brief-history.md

 The War itself is also not very important, but what happened afterwards is.
-The post-War period is called the Restitution, where there had been various trading of powers and resources to make the world more homogeneous.
+The post-War period is called the Restitution, ēwhere there had been various trading of powers and resources to make the world more homogeneous.
 The most important part about it is that not long after, there was the establishment of a world "government",